komodorio/docs/docs/Integrations/MicrosoftTeams.md

 7. Click on **Create Notification** to complete the Notification Configuration

-More information on Microsoft Teams integation with Webhooks can we found in the [Official Documentation](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook)
+Mor more information on Microsoft Teams integation with Webhooks can we found in the [Official Documentation](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook)